sjbrownrigg/discogstagger/README.md

 ## Configuration

-DiscogsTagger searches for the configuration file at the default location of /etc/discogstagger/discogs_tagger.conf, at run-time.
-Or you're able to specify the config location with the '-c' switch.
+DiscogsTagger always loads the default options from the conf/default.conf file, furthermore, you are able to overwrite those using your own file, which can be given on the command line using the '-c' switch.

-The configuration file must be present to execute the script.
+The default configuration file must be present to execute the script.
 The default settings (as shipped), should work without any modifications.

 Note that you may wish to modify the following default configuration options.